sermons/princess/slides/slides.md

   + as though **entitled** to them

 ---
+The word of the Lord came to me:
+“Son of man, confront Jerusalem with her detestable practices and say,
+‘This is what the Sovereign Lord says to Jerusalem:

+Your ancestry and birth
+were in the land of the Canaanites;
+your father was an Amorite
+and your mother a Hittite.

+---
+On the day you were born
+your cord was not cut,
+nor were you washed with water to make you clean, nor were you rubbed with salt or wrapped in cloths.

+No one looked on you with pity or had compassion enough to do any of these things for you.
+Rather, you were thrown out into the open field, for on the day you were born you were despised.

+6 “‘Then I passed by and saw you kicking about in your blood, and as you lay there in your blood I said to you, “Live!”
+---
 <!-- .slide: <%= bg("unsplash-7vpzXF-wHko-princess_field.jpg") %> id="outline" class="outline" -->
 ## The Adopted Princess [(Ez16)](# "ref")
 1. **Flourishing** Under Covenant [(v1-14)](# "ref")